sfzinstruments/BengtNilsson.HeadroomPiano/README.md

 Sforzando's generic controls values :
 - 0% -to- 100%
-- Center value is 50% (set-to-default by Ctrl click)
+- Center value is 50% (set-to-default by Ctrl-click)

 Two microphones layers : Close Mic and Decca Tree.
 Each has dedicated volume, pan and width controls.

-- Close Mic : close mic volume
-- Decca Tree : decca tree mic volume
+- Volume at 0% will also turn off the mic layer and saving polyphony
 - Pan center is 50%.
 Lower value go Left and higher value go Right
 - Width normal is 50%.
 Higher value go wider.
 0% is mono